Course navigation

 Example 3 — /review with a severity flag and filename

-Flags change the skill's mode of operation.
+Flags change the skill's mode.
 Here, the first argument selects severity level and the second is the filename.
-Both are optional — the skill defaults gracefully when they are missing.
+Both are optional — the skill defaults gracefully when missing.

 ~/.claude/skills/review/SKILL.md